N-Jangra/falcon/docs/development.md

 go run ./cmd/server --config config.example.yaml
 go run ./cmd/client --config config.example.yaml
 ```
+- When auth is enabled, ensure `client.password` is present in config or pass `--client-password` on the client.

 ## Project Layout
 - `cmd/` - CLI entrypoints for server and client